Updated: Aug 13, 2020

 When you do end up making plans with the person you find that their conversation has changed from the normal life conversations to a more philosophical one.
 They talk about the meaning of life, how to find happiness in life or if their own life has value.
 They might even talk about how it would be better if they were not alive anymore.
 These topics often indicate that the person is struggling with internal dark thoughts which they can not share.

 Please remember if someone talks about self-harm immediately help them connect with a mental health care professional or their family doctor.

 The intensity of the sadness can be overwhelming and leak out in some moments.
 When you’ve been around this person before they might become sad at a poignant scene on TV or a movie but now there is a break out of tears.
 Another way this appears is if they are suddenly telling you they love you more than usual or they are fire-hot angry at little things that would have been brushed off in the past.
 The reason this is happening is because they spend their energy trying to hide their depression, so you do not know and eventually it leaks out around the mask in moments they feel are acceptable.

 There is hope for your friend to genuinely smile again and overcome their depression.
 You can help them by letting them know you care and encourage them to find help.
 Offer them support in finding a local mental health provider and even offer to drive them to their first appointment so that they do not have to go alone.

-We are available at HELPPS Psychotherapy Services to book an appointment or provide a referral list of other mental health providers in the community.
+We are available at HELPPS Psychotherapy Services to book an appointment.

 Trish Pauls, MA RP